SRAF: Stealthy and Robust Adversarial Fingerprint for Copyright Verification of Large Language Models: Experiment

 \subsubsection{Reliability}

-In the context of model fingerprinting, reliability is defined as the minimization of false positives.
-A reliable fingerprint must uniquely trigger the target model family while remaining inert on non-homologous models.
-We evaluate the False Positive Rate (FPR) by testing the optimized fingerprints on 8 distinct model families outside the Llama-2 lineage.
-The aggregated results, reporting both Average (Avg.) and Maximum (Max.)
-FPR, are summarized in Table \ref{tab:reliability_fpr}.
+A reliable fingerprint must uniquely trigger the target model family while remaining inert on non-homologous models (i.e., minimizing False Positives).
+We evaluate the False Positive Rate (FPR) on 8 non-Llama-2 model families.
+The aggregated results are summarized in Table \ref{tab:reliability_fpr}.

-First, we observe that the baseline fingerprint (\texttt{Base(64)}) exhibits exceptional specificity, with an average FPR near zero (0.003) across all non-target models.
-This confirms that adversarial suffixes optimized on a single model exploit highly specific decision boundary artifacts that do not naturally transfer to disjoint architectures.

-Second, regarding our proposed method, a key concern in enhancing robustness is the potential trade-off with specificity.
-Our results indicate that while joint optimization with the pruned model slightly increases the FPR compared to the baseline, the values remain negligible.
-As shown in the table, our method maintains a low average FPR of 0.035, with a maximum FPR of 0.08 (observed on \textit{Qwen2.5-7B}).
-These low activation rates confirm that our fingerprints rarely misidentify non-homologous models as Llama-2 variants.
-For the detailed breakdown of performance on each individual non-homologous model, please refer to Appendix \ref{sec:appendix_reliability}.
+The baseline (\texttt{Base(64)}) exhibits exceptional specificity, with an average FPR near zero (0.003).
+This confirms that single-model optimization exploits highly specific artifacts that do not transfer to disjoint architectures.
+A key concern with our robustness-enhancing method is the potential trade-off with specificity.
+Our results indicate that while joint optimization slightly increases the FPR, it remains negligible.
+Our method (\texttt{Base+S2.7-P+[D+Z]}) maintains a low average FPR of 0.035 and a maximum of 0.08 (on \textit{Qwen2.5-7B}), confirming it rarely misidentifies non-homologous models.
+Detailed breakdowns are in Appendix \ref{sec:appendix_reliability}.